 In order to allow parents to easily maneuver through the parent portal, it's best to set up categories and subcategories to organize the items that your school will be selling.
 See Creating Categories.

-Step 6: Create Items / Combo Packs / Fees / Fines / Donations
+Step 6: Create Items / Combo Packs / Fees / Financial Obligations / Donations

 Once you've done steps 1-5, then you can create the items you wish to sell in your Webstore.
-There are differences between the different available features, so be sure to read through the items, combo packs, fees, fines, and donations to determine how they will fit your schools' needs.
+There are differences between the different available features, so be sure to read through the items, fees, financial obligations, and donations to determine how they will fit your schools' needs.

-Step 7: Assign DCP Items, Combo Packs, Fees, Fines, and Donations to the SCP
+Step 7: Assign DCP Items, Fees, Financial Obligations, and Donations to the SCP

 Step 8: Open your Webstore